BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_Playing_with_Bitcoin.md

 ### Get Some Money

 To do anything more, you need to get some money.
 On testnet this is done through faucets.
 Since the money is all pretend, you just go to a faucet, request some money, and it's sent over to you.
 We suggest using the faucet at http://tpfaucet.appspot.com/.
 If it's not available for some reason, search for "bitcoin testnet faucet", and you should find others.
+We suggest https://testnet.manu.backend.hamburg/faucet as an excellent alternative.

 To use a faucet, you'll usually need to go to a URL and enter your address.
 Yes, this violates our Best Practices, but that's how the faucets tend to work.